OfficialFST/School-Facility-Maintenance/README.md

 **Issue Log:** Tracks all maintenance issues reported within the school facilities, including issue descriptions, reported dates, and current statuses.

-**Location:** Manages information about different locations within the school, such as classrooms, restrooms, playgrounds, and administrative offices.
+**Location:** Manages information about different locations within the school, such as Offices, classrooms, restrooms, playgrounds, and administrative offices.

 **Service:** Coordinates the services required for addressing maintenance tasks, including assigning service providers and tracking service completion.